 Harkness/Health Foundation Fellow

-Placement: Harvard School of Public Health and Institute for Healthcare Improvement
+Placement: Brigham and Women's Hospital, Boston, and the Institute for Healthcare Improvement

 Career Activity Since Fellowship

 - Postgraduate Dean, Health Education England (Wessex), 2016

 - Clinical Services Director, Southern Health NHS Foundation Trust, 2014

 - Deputy Postgraduate Dean, Wessex Deanery, Health Education Wessex, 2012

 - Deputy Medical Director, NHS South Central, 2009

 - Head of Research and Development, Leadership Development Team, NHS South Central, 2008

 - Clinical Services Director, Southern Health NHS Foundation Trust